kumaranilkoduri/Resume-AnilKumarKoduri/README.md

 **Employer: 	KBR Engineering College
 Role: 		Systems Administrator
-Duration:  	Aug’ 2009 – Mar’ 2016
+Duration:  	Aug' 2009 – Mar' 2016
 Responsibilities: **
-* Day to day maintenance and checks of all system hardware.
+* Day to day maintenance and checks of all system hardware & troubleshooting.
-* Troubleshooting systems level issues and updating or upgrading OS.
-* Networking operations and managing vLANs and Cisco switch.
 * Conducting on-line examinations for Engineering Students.
 * Administration and Management of Netapp filers of 7-mode.
-* Create Alias, Zones and add Zones across the Fabric of Brocade and Cisco switches.
 * Provision & Manage Aggregate, Volume, Qtree and LUNs on NetApp ONTAP.
-* Creating quota reports based on resource usage and managing share quotas.
 * Teaching the Engineering students
-* Provide documentation support and maintenance of Lab related operations.

 **Education:**
 * Master of Technology from JNTU.